getcarina/getcarina.com/_posts/2016-01-24-carina-jawbone.md

 We’ll use those certs, by making another container with your Jawbone app container named "sleepifyapp" as the backend.
 The image `smashwilson/lets-nginx` is from the [Carina Push Button Let's Encrypt tutorial](https://getcarina.com/blog/push-button-lets-encrypt/).

 Get the name of the container with `docker ps -a` to use in the `docker run` command.
-In the example below, it's "sleepifyapp".
+In the example for this tutorial, it's "sleepifyapp".

+The example below uses `--env STAGING=1`, which is a recommendation from the Let's Encrypt tutorial.
+This setting lets you make many certificates without hitting their limit.
+The cert won't be trusted in the browser until you remove `STAGING=1` when running this docker command.

 ```
 $ docker run --detach \
+  --name lets-nginx \
-  --link sleepifyapp:sleepifyapp \
+  --link jawbone-demo \
-  --env EMAIL=annegentle@gmail.com \
+  --env EMAIL=annegentle@example.com \
   --env DOMAIN=sleepify.me \
-  --env UPSTREAM=sleepifyapp:8080 \
+  --env UPSTREAM=jawbone-demo:5000 \
-  --name sleepify-nginx \
+  --env STAGING=1 \
   --publish 80:80 \
   --publish 443:443 \
   smashwilson/lets-nginx